Odanson/Complexity-Measures-Consciousness-Analysis/README.md

 # Complexity-Measures-Consciousness-Analysis

 ## Overview
-This repository hosts the code and resources used in the dissertation titled "Analyzing Complexity Measures in Diverse Dynamical Regimes to Understand States of Consciousness."
-The project focuses on using two primary complexity measures—Statistical Complexity (SC) and Lempel-Ziv complexity (LZc)—to analyze neural states from both simulated models and real-world EEG data.
+This repository hosts the code and resources used in the dissertation titled *"Complexity Measures in Diverse Dynamical Regimes and Application to States of Consciousness."* The project focuses on applying two primary complexity measures—Statistical Complexity (SC) and Lempel-Ziv complexity (LZc)—to analyze neural states from both simulated models and real-world (iEEG) data.

+**Statistical Complexity (SC)** captures the structural complexity and information processing within the system.
+It reflects organized and predictive neural behavior by accounting for temporal correlations in the data.
+This measure helps to distinguish between chaotic and highly ordered systems by assessing the balance between randomness and structure.

+**Lempel-Ziv Complexity (LZc)**, in contrast, is sensitive to randomness, measuring the diversity and unpredictability of patterns within the data.
+It provides insights into the irregularity of neural states, revealing fluctuations in the underlying brain dynamics.

+This repository includes code for preprocessing, simulating models, complexity analysis, and visualizing the results, alongside resources to facilitate reproducing the experiments.

-- **Note** that the depth intracranial EEG (iEEG) recordings are not publicly available due to legal constraints.
+- **Note** that the depth electrode intracranial EEG (iEEG) recordings are not publicly available due to legal constraints.

 ## Getting Started
 1. **Clone the repository**: